mdsufz/MuDoGeR/README.md

     └── uvigs_mapping
 ```

-A more detailed tutorial for the MuDoGeR can be found in [Manual_MuDoGeR](https://github.com/mdsufz/MuDoGeR/blob/master/Manual_MuDoGeR.md).
+If you want to use the conda environment installation, a more detailed tutorial for the MuDoGeR can be found in [Manual_MuDoGeR](https://github.com/mdsufz/MuDoGeR/blob/master/Manual_MuDoGeR.md).

 # MuDoGeR as Wrapper and its Critical Use